Japanese destroyer Namikaze: World War II history

 On 21 August 1944, Namikaze was torpedoed by the submarine USS Seal north of Iturup.
 Her stern severed, she was towed by Kamikaze to Otaru for emergency repairs.
 She was subsequently sent on to Maizuru Naval Arsenal for rebuilding into a carrier for Kaiten manned torpedo.

 This conversion involved removing three of her four main guns and all of the torpedo launchers.
 Her first boiler was also removed, reducing her output to 25000 ihp and top speed to 29.5 kn.
 Six Type 96 25 mm AT/AA Guns and eight 13.2 mm anti-aircraft guns were added.
 The stern was modified with a sloping deck, and two to four Kaiten could be carried.

 After completion of the refit on 1 February 1945, Namikaze was assigned to the Combined Fleet, but there is no record of Namikaze actually launching Kaiten in battle.
 From 16 June 1945, Namikaze was based at Ube in the Inland Sea, and was used primarily as a minesweeper searching for mines dropped by B-29 Superfortress bombers.
 She was at Kure Naval Base at the time of the surrender of Japan.

 On 5 October 1945, Namikaze was officially removed from navy list.
 However, after being demilitarized, she was pressed into service by the American occupation authorities for use as a repatriation ship, and continued in that role from 1 December 1945 until 1947 evacuating demilitarized Japanese soldiers and civilians from the Asian mainland.

 Service with the Republic of China

 On 3 October 1947, ex-Namikaze was turned over to the Republic of China as a prize of war, and renamed Shen Yang.
-Shen Yang was based in Tsingtao from 1947 until the fall of that port city to communist forces in the Chinese Civil War.
+Shen Yang was based in Qingdao from 1947 until the fall of that port city to communist forces in the Chinese Civil War.
 She continued to be used by the Republic of China Navy from bases in Taiwan until 1960, when she was finally scrapped.